cronin101/MeinCraft/README.md

 # MeinCraft
 ### Minecraft in the cloud, for mein convenience.

-MeinCraft uses the *DigitalOcean* API to spawn a droplet for hosting a minecraft server.
+MeinCraft uses the *DigitalOcean* API to spawn a droplet for hosting a Minecraft server.
 All authorisation requires that you add your slavemaster's `id_rsa.pub` into the slave's `authorized_keys` file in the slave droplet image used.

 After setting up keys, simply tar a folder called 'server' containing minecraft_server.jar as server.tar.bz2.